melonthrower/GAMBIT/readme.md

 Our evaluations show that GAMBIT induces a substantial performance drop compared to prior benchmarks.
 ![main_results](assets/main_results.png)

+There is a clear monotonically decreasing trend in success rate (SR) and goal progress (GP) as topological complexity increases.

 ![Decision Accuracy Results](./assets/table_3_decision_accuracy.png)

 The average branch **decision accuracy** on Conditional and Hierarchical tasks is **only 38%**.

 These findings highlight the limitations of current agents in complex reasoning and long-horizon planning, establishing GAMBIT as a challenging and diagnostic testbed for future research.